Amitesh21/Realtime-Streaming-using-Kafka-and-MongoDB/README.md

 SUMMARY:
 a.
 Producer will read the data from PostMan and write it to Kafka bus.
 b.
-Consumer pulls the offset(data) from bus and insert into DB
+Consumer pulls the offset(data) from bus and insert into DB.
 c.
 Now when you try accessing the URL http://127.0.0.1:8080/RealTimeAnalytics/dashboard/all, you get live data form mongoDB